research-ag/hpl-io/README.md

 The status `processed` does not yet say anything about the result of the transaction.
 The result is a different data point and can be `success` or `failure`.

-Note:
+The status `awaited` does not necessarily mean that the gid has actually been issued by the aggregator because the ledger does not know that information.
-The ledger returns `awaited` for gids that have not yet been issued by the aggregator and that may or may not be issued in the future.
+It may also mean that the aggregator can issue the gid in the future.

 #### Transition diagram
 ```mermaid